norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 period for membership takes 6-9 months and really getting up to speed with all aspects of the job may take even longer.

-The job is initially for 24 hours per week, which could be organised as either a 3 day week or a shorter hours 4 day a week post/school hours friendly position.
+##Hours and Pay

+The job is initially for 24-26 hours per week.
+We will need you to work full days (8-9hours) Thursday and Fridays and there will be a choice to work either Tuesday or Wednesday or to split your remaining hours between these two days.
 There may be scope to extend your hours in the future.
 If you get to the interview stage we will want to discuss exactly which hours and days you will work, but it will need to be a minimum average of 24 per week during our normal opening hours (8.30am - 4.30pm, Monday to Friday), so make sure you are able to do this before applying.

 The job also has above the statutory minimum (5.6 weeks) paid holiday, though holiday periods are fixed in advance based on our contractual obligations.
-There are currently 6 full weeks plus UK Bank Holidays where we do not trade, forthcoming dates until the end of 2015 can be found [here](/holiday-dates/).
+There are currently 6 full weeks plus UK Bank Holidays where we do not trade, forthcoming dates until the end of 2016 can be found [here](/holiday-dates/).

-The starting wage will be £6.31-£7.05 per hour, depending on experience;
-rising to £7.65-£7.91 per hour if you succeed in being accepted as a full member (as a full member you'll be involved in deciding how wages are set - we always aim to make these a fair reflection of the responsibility associated with each particular job within the co-op).
+The starting wage will be £7.05 per hour; rising to a minimum of £7.85 per hour (or the current living wage as set by [The Living Wage Foundation](http://www.livingwage.org.uk/) if you succeed in being accepted as a full member (as a full member you'll be involved in deciding how wages are set - we always aim to make these a fair reflection of the responsibility associated with each particular job within the co-op).

 ## How do I apply?

-If you would like to apply for this position please read the Job Applicant Criteria below which describe the aptitudes and skills we are looking for.
-If you still think you'd like to apply then write us a letter explaining why you would like to be a member of our co-op, making sure it includes information about your skills, experience and aptitudes for each of the criteria.
+If you would like to apply for this position please read the __five__ Job Applicant Criteria below which describe the aptitudes and skills we are looking for.
+If you still think you'd like to apply then write us a letter explaining why you would like to be a member of our co-op, making sure it includes information about your skills, experience and aptitudes for each of the __five__ criteria.

+####We will only be able to consider applications that contain _both_ a letter and a CV

 As we've mentioned, it is not necessary to have lots of experience for all the criteria we mention right away.
 However we would like to see evidence that you've thought about all of the criteria; can show that you have relevant skills and experience in some areas; and have the aptitude to develop areas where you have less experience over the job's trial period.
+By aptitude we mean evidence that, for example, you have a systematic, problem-solving approach; you have previously gained proficiency in a craft, mechanical or technical skill and/or you are able to effectively manage your own learning.

 Also, while there are a lot of skills we are looking for, "being best at writing letters" is not the most important of them.
 So if this application